 How to measure

-Proper fit is integral toeffective compression treatment.
+Proper fit is essential when it comes to feeling the therapeutic benefits of wearing compression.
 Unlike normal hosiery (which frequently offers sizing based on height/weight suggestions alone), the most accurate compression stocking sizing is determined via leg circumference measurements.
 You can gather these figures on your own or with the assistance of a friend or family member.
 All you need is a pen, piece of paper, and measuring tape to get started.
-For your most accurate size, we recommend taking your measurements first thing in the morning before any swelling occurs.
+For your most accurate size, we recommend taking your measurements first thing in the morning before any swelling has a chance to occur.

-The measurements you’ll need will depend upon the style of garment desired.
-Measurements required for:KNEE HIGHS: ankle, calf
+The measurements you’ll need will depend upon the style of garment desired:KNEE HIGHS: ankle, calf

 THIGH HIGHS: ankle, calf, thigh

 LEGGINGS: ankle, calf, thigh

 ANKLE: Measure around the narrowest part of the ankle, which is normally just above the ankle bone.

 CALF: Measure around the widest part of the calf.

 THIGH: Measure around the thigh approximately 3 finger widths below the crease of the buttocks.

 If you are short, you may want to consider a petite length stocking.
 To check length: